 “The Immigration Clinic filled in the gaps in my legal education left by the conventional classroom.
 Working with real clients, going to court, and writing appellate briefs has given me a comprehensive view of what it means to be a practicing attorney, and has, most importantly prepared me to be one also.”

 Immigration Clinic I & II Fall 2010, Spring and Fall 2011

-Immigration Clinic Director Geoffrey Hoffman, Clinical Assistant Professor Janet Beck, and Clinical Supervising Attorneys Jill Campbell and Susham Modi
+Immigration Clinic Director Geoffrey Hoffman, Clinical Assistant Professor Janet Beck, Clinical Supervising Attorney Susham Modi and Clinical Supervising Fellow Veronica Bernal.

 THE IMMIGRATION CLINIC specializes in handling applications for asylum on behalf of victims of torture and persecution, in representing immigrants who have been the victims of domestic violence, human trafficking and crime, and children and those fleeing civil war, genocide or political repression.
 Students also give presentations to outside organizations that deal with Immigrant Issues and give individual assistance to immigrants held in immigration detention centers.

 Clinic students are assigned a variety of immigration cases.
 Under close faculty supervision, they are responsible for handling the cases from the initial interview through the conclusion of the case, including trial, if needed.

 The Immigration Practice Clinic has a classroom component that meets for two hours a week for 14 weeks over the course of the semester.
 The classroom component provides students with an understanding of the basics of asylum law, citizenship, removal defense, and laws protecting immigrant victims of human trafficking and family violence.
 The classroom component focuses on teaching advocacy skills and substantive immigration law to equip students to represent immigrants before the Department of Homeland Security, Department of Justice’s Executive Office of Immigration Review (the immigration courts) and other federal agencies.